Chapter 1, Part A: Enter Red Riding Hood

 Instead the bird will fall where the dark ones wait.

-In those woods, a woman walked the empty road.
-The sound of her steps moving crisply on frozen dirt broke the silence of falling snow, creating a restlessness in the woods around her.
-She was a flash of red in an otherwise uniformly pale scene of trees, snow, and sky.
-There had been no one on the road for hours; those who preferred the gentle predictability of spring, the plentiful harvests of summer and autumn had long left these roads weeks previously.
+There had been no one on the road for hours.
+Those who preferred the gentle predictability of spring, the plentiful harvests of summer and autumn had long left on these roads.
 Those types would winter in the warmer lands by the southern seas.

 She had not been in the Northlands for years.

-When the sun had set, she found herself not yet in Winchester.
-Instead she was caught in the deepening dark of the woods.
-When a howl sounded faintly in the distance, she was surprised.
-They had neglected to warn her of the things that dwelled within the woods.
 The woman’s hand left the basket she carried and drew instead to her side, fingering the gift from her mother that had been secured around her waist.
 She began to move more quickly.

 She had not gotten very far when her boot carelessly caught a bit of ice, sending her into the snow and scattering apples in her wake.

-For a moment, she forgot that she was trying to flee something strange and that killed wild dogs.
+For a moment, she forgot that she was trying to flee something strange that killed wild dogs.
 She looked at the ground horrified.
 The apples were precious items, intended for her grandmother, waiting for her at the end of this strange evening.
 There wasn’t any fruit to be had in these parts this time of year; to lose these would be a blow for her ailing grandmother.

 She made an undignified picture sprawled over the ground as she tried to pick them up, making haste to retrieve them, but trying hard to finish.
-Too late, she noticed a sudden warm flickering color on the white snow, and a slight shadow looming over her.
+Too late, she noticed a warm flickering color on the white snow, and a slight shadow looming over her.

+A voice like ice made her tremble.
 “Who dares trespass these grounds?”
-A voice like ice made her tremble.

 Slowly, she turned her head to look up at cold grey eyes.